-It’s interesting to view these results in light of the recent EY 2017 Australian Yellow Goods Report, which indicates that:
+It’s interesting to view these results in light of the recent Ernst & Young 2017 Australian Yellow Goods Report, which indicates that:

-- It’s becoming more commonplace to apply an asset finance structure to equipment purchases.
-Accordingly, brokers are increasingly engaging with commercial operations that seek alternate financing for large ticket items;
+It's also becoming more commonplace to apply an asset finance structure to equipment purchases.
+Accordingly, brokers are increasingly engaging with commercial operations that seek alternate financing for large ticket items.

 Frank Crombie is director of aggregation services at NLG Leasing which is an established provider of asset finance, and is only available to the financial services industry (with no direct consumer channels).